guildai/guild.ai/pages/docs/guides/create-object-detector.md

 guild run detect images=$DETECT_IMAGES
 ```

-Guild uses the inference from the latest `export-and-freeze` operation
+Guild uses the frozen inference graph from the latest
-to load and initialize the object detector.
-It runs each image in
+`export-and-freeze` operation to load and initialize the object
-`$DETECT_IMAGES` through the model to both classify and locate objects
+detector.
+It runs each image in `$DETECT_IMAGES` through the model to
-with bounding boxes.
+both classify and locate objects with bounding boxes.

 When the detect operation finishes, you can view the detected objects
-using either Guild View---a Guild AI application used to view
+using either [Guild View](/docs/visual/guild-view/)---a Guild AI
-runs---or an image viewer installed on your system.
+application used to view runs---or an image viewer installed on your
+system.

 Start Guild View: